Akis32/GEE_Wildfire_Recovery_App/README.md

 1. **Data Collection and Visualize Impact**: Select the country of interest and specify the curen and reference image collection periods.
 The tool uses this data to calculate the NBR and NDV index, identifying areas recovering from wildfires.

-2. **POI Analysis**: Define an AOI, and the tool provides NBR and NDVI timeseries statistics identifing the user for the land cover of the POI from Corine 2018 (For EU).
+2. **POI Analysis**: Define an POI, and the tool provides NBR and NDVI timeseries statistics identifing the user for the land cover of the POI from Corine 2018 (For EU).

 Whether you're a researcher, land manager, or concerned citizen, the Wildfire Recovery Analysis Tool offers a powerful and accessible way to assess the recovery from wildfires and make informed decisions based on satellite data.